BestTimesToVisit.com Logo

 Cu Chi Tunnels Exploration

 Delve into the historical Cu Chi Tunnels, a fascinating network used during the Vietnam War.
-Go beyond the main tourist areas with a local guide to discover lesser-known sections and truly appreciate the ingenuity and resilience of the Viet Cong.
-Wear comfortable shoes and be prepared for tight spaces!
+Go beyond the main tourist areas with a local guide to discover lesser-known sections and hear firsthand accounts.
+Wear comfortable shoes and clothing suitable for humid conditions; the tunnels are tight and can be quite warm.

 Best time: November-April